How to add Calcium Chloride to a swimming pool

-- Pre-dissolve all dry chemicals in water before adding them to the pool.
+- Pre-dissolve all dry chemicals in a bucket of water before adding them to the pool.

 - Always add chemicals to water; never water into chemicals.